 23 April, Museum Night, 24 September

 Adults 16-64 years: €34.00

 Tips for the visit of the hospital

-From the Sagrada Familia, the c/ Gaudí leads directly to the hospital.
-The approximately 1,000 meters is worth to go.
+From the Sagrada Familia, the c/Gaudi street leads directly to the hospital.
+The approximately 1,000 meters are worth walking.